Katie's Notes

 I am writing many thank you messages and emails every day.
 I feel deep, deep gratitude for the people who have supported me over the time of my studies.
 The first half of this year was very difficult, and everything I experienced gave me so many emotions and hope, and now I am happy and grateful for everything.

 My supervisors and I had a meeting a week before the viva.
 It was very nice to meet them online for the first time in six months.
 We immediately started discussing what questions my examiners were likely to ask.
 My supervisors explained potential general questions and asked me, “So, what would you say are your contributions?”
-Suddenly, my brain became blank, and I couldn’t respond properly.
+Suddenly, my brain went blank, and I couldn’t respond properly.
 This made me feel even more nervous, and I had to admit I was scared.

 The night before my viva, my nervousness was extreme.
 Before sleeping, I imagined that I was on a roller coaster, and it started sliding and moving faster and faster.
 I grabbed the safety bar, but then decided to release it, and I raised both my arms up and surrendered to the ups and downs of the roller coaster… I think, at that point, I decided to let it go.
 I had done all the preparation that I could do.